Why you should visit Chicago in December

 2. Festive cheer around every corner

-Commuting may not sound like something to do during your Christmas vacation, but with Chicago Transport Authority’s Holiday Train in service from the end of November through to the Christmas shutdown, you may want to change your mind.
+Commuting may not sound like the kind of thing that would rank highly on your Christmas vacation to-do list, but the Allstate CTA Holiday Train and Bus – in service from the end of November through to the Christmas shutdown – may well change your mind.

-Lighting displays aren’t hard to find in Chicago during December, with Morton Arboretum just one potential attraction getting in on the act.
-Far from the standard Christmas lights you might expect, 50 acres of trees are illuminated not just in light, but also color and sound.
+Dazzling displays of holiday lights aren’t difficult to find in Chicago during December.
+The Morton Arboretum Illumination is another must-see.
+Far from the standard Christmas lights you might expect, its 50 acres of trees are are transformed into a magical world of light, color and sound.

 3. Evening events to warm heart, soul and fingers

-Evenings aren’t hard to fill with delights.
-A great place to start (and maybe end) any evening in Chicago in December is the Christkindlmarket in Daley Plaza.
-Open daily from mid-November until Christmas Eve, this German-themed market of roughly 40 individual stalls is the biggest in the US.
-Meet up with friends or simply peruse the stalls in search of unique Christmas gifts, splendid souvenirs and a long list of edible treats, from currywurst to cookies.
+It's easy to fill those chilly Chicago December evenings with fabulous festive fun.
+The Christkindlmarket in Daley Plaza has the power to bring holiday cheer to even the most curmudgeonly of Christmas scrooges.
+Open daily from mid-November until Christmas Eve, this German-themed market is the biggest in the US, with dozens of stalls, a huge Christmas tree, a nativity scene and live entertainment from dance troupes, brass bands, carolers and more.
+Meet up for a hot mulled wine with friends or cruise the stalls in search of unique Christmas gifts and ornaments, splendid souvenirs and a long list of edible treats, from currywurst to cookies.

-Lovers of culture and tradition might also want to seek out the city’s theatre spaces.
-Adaptations of Charles Dickens’ A Christmas Carol have now been staged for half a century, whilst ballets to look out for include Tchaikovsky’s Nutcracker, set on Christmas Eve.
+Lovers of culture and tradition might also want to seek out the city’s theater spaces.
+The Goodman's adaptation of Charles Dickens’ A Christmas Carol has been staged annually for half a century, whilst ballets to look out for include Tchaikovsky’s Nutcracker, set on Christmas Eve.

-As elsewhere, New Year’s Eve is all about midnight fireworks, launching from barges at the end of Navy Pier.
+As elsewhere, New Year’s Eve is all about the midnight fireworks, with a spectacular volley of pyrotechnics launching from barges at the end of Navy Pier.
 Grab a ticket for the Resolution Gala at the pier’s Grand Ballroom and you’ll be able to enjoy the spectacle with a glass of champagne in hand.
-Alternatively, the display is visible from much of Chicago’s shoreline on Lake Michigan as well as from special midnight dinner cruises.
+Alternatively, the display is visible from much of Chicago’s Lake Michigan shoreline as well as, of course, from special midnight dinner cruises.

-Further north, the Field Museum is one for those fascinated by the wider world.
-Amongst its most popular exhibits are Máximo – the largest dinosaur ever found – and the DNA Discovery Center, where windows reveal real-life scientists working to map out the genetic codes of a whole range of species.
+Further north, the Field Museum is catnip for anyone fascinated by the wider natural world.
+Among its most popular exhibits are Máximo – the largest dinosaur skeleton ever found – treasures and relics of Ancient Egypt, and the DNA Discovery Center, where windows reveal real-life scientists working to map out the genetic codes of a whole range of species.

 5. Unforgettable snowy scenes

 For dreamy vistas from higher up, look no further than the Willis Tower.
-Still known to many locals by its original name of the Sears Tower, the 60 second elevator ride takes you to the ear-popping height of 1353 feet.
-The tower’s 103rd floor Skydeck observation deck provides unrivalled views of the city by day and night, taking in sights such as the Magnificent Mile and Lake Michigan.
+A 60-second elevator ride zips you to the ear-popping height of 1,353 feet, where this iconic tower’s 103rd floor Skydeck promises unrivalled views of the city by day and night, taking in sights such as the Magnificent Mile and Lake Michigan.
 On a clear day, views extend across four different states: Illinois, Indiana, Michigan and Wisconsin.
+Sure, you won't see much in the middle of a Midwest blizzard, but at least you'll be warm in there.

 Ian Packham